bigwoke/tsbot/README.md

 HOMECID=
 # The prefix entered before commands
 PREFIX='!'
+# ID of the channel dedicated to bot location/summon info, if applicable
+INFO_CHANNEL_ID=
 # Modifier for quote timeouts in milliseconds.
 The amount of quotes by one
 # user will be multiplied by this number to get the amount of time a particular
 # quote by that user will be "on cooldown" before being displayed again.